jhupiterz/research-analytics/README.md

-# Welcome to Scoollab 🧠 😎
+# Welcome to Scoollab's Research Analytics 🧠 😎

 **Scoollab** is an Open Source project helping academic researchers and students with their daily research activities.
 Contributors to the project build tools to help streamline the research process.